 Fenix E01 Flashlight

 Don’t let it’s relatively cheap price fool you.
-For less than one andrew Jackson, the Fenix E01 Flashlight is a very capable EDC flashlight.
+For less than one Andrew Jackson, the Fenix E01 Flashlight is a very capable EDC flashlight.
 First, it’s aircraft-grade aluminum construction is both durable as hell and IPX-8 waterproof.
 Secondly, it can put out 13 lumens for up to 21 hours on a single AAA battery.
-While not much, it’s enough to find your house keys in the front yard any night of the week you stumble home from your local watering hole. – Buy It
+While not much, it’s enough to find your house keys in the front yard any night of the week you stumble home from your local watering hole. – Shop Now

 Coast G19 LED Inspection Flashlight

 While its not quite bright enough of a flashlight to blind an attacker or light up an entire woodline, the pocket-sized Coast G19 Flashlight is nonetheless lightweight, weather and impact resistant, and won’t cost you an arm and a leg to purchase.
-It also sports a low glare 54-lumen LED bulb which makes it ideal for intricate work in tight, dark spots. – Buy It
+It also sports a low glare 54-lumen LED bulb which makes it ideal for intricate work in tight, dark spots. – Shop Now

 Mini Perman Flashlight